Year 6

 As well as learning about this thematic historical unit, Year 6 will also be exploring the unit, ‘Animals, including Humans’ in Science.
 We’ll learn about the human circulatory system and its main parts.
 As the unit moves on, we’ll also describe the functions of the heart, blood and blood vessels.
 We’ll also explore the impact of diet, exercise, drugs and lifestyle on the way our bodies function.

-Alongside these interesting and engaging units of work, we’ll also be challenging our musical abilities during our weekly music sessions on Mondays and perfecting our Spanish on Tuesdays.
+Alongside these interesting and engaging units of work, we’ll also be challenging our musical abilities during our weekly music sessions on Mondays and perfecting our Spanish on Wednesdays.

 Some key information: